By ·Updated July 2026

 Des Moines has been roasting its own coffee since 1991.
 Friedrichs opened that year as the city's first true coffeehouse.
 Zanzibar's followed on Ingersoll in 1993.
 The newer names slot in around them — but the elders still set the rhythm.

-Des Moines has 6 active independent coffee roasters as of May 2026, anchored by Friedrichs Coffee — the city's first true coffeehouse, founded in 1991 — and Zanzibar's Coffee Adventure, the woman-owned Ingersoll fixture that has been roasting on-site since 1993.
-Newer entries like Horizon Line in the West End Artist District, Black Silo on the eastern edge of the metro in Altoona, Coffalo's bicycle-delivery operation in West Des Moines, and Kingman's local-only micro-roastery fill in around them.
+This guide covers 9 active independent coffee roasters as of July 2026, across Des Moines, Altoona, and West Des Moines.
+The bench is anchored by Friedrichs Coffee — the city's first true coffeehouse, founded in 1991 — and Zanzibar's Coffee Adventure, the woman-owned Ingersoll fixture that has been roasting on-site since 1993.
+Newer entries fill in around them: Horizon Line in the West End Artist District, Wake Up Iowa on the north side, Black Silo and Capital City sharing a street in Altoona, Coffalo's bicycle-delivery operation and Corazon's organic program in West Des Moines, and Kingman's local-only micro-roastery.
 For Iowa's capital — a metro of around 700,000 — that's the densest indie roasting bench in the state.
+The Des Moines city directory page lists only the five roasters inside the city limits; this guide widens the frame to the metro.

 Des Moines anchors the Iowa specialty coffee scene.
 The city's downtown and East Village specialty corridor has grown alongside a restaurant boom over the last decade, and the customer base has caught up enough to support a roastery at every size — from a 1991 European-style coffeehouse to a 2017 modern specialty bar to a 2020 bicycle-delivered home roaster.
 What follows is a guide organized roughly by where these roasters actually work, because in Des Moines the building, the neighborhood, and the year on the door are most of the story.